laboon/CS1699_Fall2018/syllabus.md

 1. MIDTERM 1

-2. Using the Bitcoin network _(READING: BCT, Chapter 4 - 4.3)_
+2. Using the Bitcoin network _(READING: BCT, Chapter 4 - 4.7)_
    * What does it really mean to "own"/"have" some bitcoin?
    * Key management
    * Hot and cold storage
    * Sharing and splitting keys (multi-sig, threshold)

-2. Exchanges and Risks of Bitcoin  _(READING: BCT, Chapter 4.4 - 4.7)_
+   * Exchanges and Risks of Bitcoin  _(READING: BCT, Chapter 4.4 - 4.7)_
      * What is an exchange?
-   * Counterparty risk
-   * Regulatory risk
-   * Reserve risk
+     * Counterparty, regulatory, reserve risk
      * Quantum, SHA-256 weakness, or other "unforeseen" attack

 ## Week 7 (Week of 8 OCT):